medhinibr/Binance-Trade-Bot/Readme.md

 -   **Multiple Trading Strategies**: Implement a variety of trading strategies that can be selected through the configuration.
 -   **Risk Management**: Integrate stop-loss and take-profit mechanisms to manage risk effectively.
 -   **Notifications**: Add alerts via Telegram, Discord, or email to stay informed about the bot's activity.
+-   **GUI Dashboard**: Develop a graphical user interface to monitor the bot's performance and manage settings.